lindforsrebecka-dot/16.03.2026-PROJECT/README.md

 - `tables/` - CSV tables & summaries

 ### Method
-In our project, we are analysing the emotional tone of ~900 articles by The Guardian by using a labMT 1.0 hedonometer.
+In our project, we are analysing the emotional tone of **900 articles by The Guardian** by using a **labMT 1.0 hedonometer**.
 It is a lexicon-based sentiment analysis tool that assigns happiness scores to individual words.
 We are combining article collection and lexical sentiment scoring to compare emotional tones across sections.

-For our data collection, we are using the Guardian Open Platform Content API, which provides access to full article texts from The Guardian.
-For our data, we are concentrating on three main sections, “World”, “Sport” and “Culture” with a Python script.
-Each section will consist of 300 articles.
+For our data collection, we are using the **Guardian Open Platform Content API**, which provides access to full article texts from The Guardian.
+For our data, we are concentrating on three main sections, `World`, `Sport` and `Culture` with a Python script.
+Each section will consist of **300 articles**.

 These articles were extracted by various fields:

-webTitle – article title
+`webTitle` – article title
-sectionName – Guardian news section webPublicationDate – publication date webUrl – article link bodyText – full article text
+`sectionName` – Guardian news section
+`webPublicationDate` – publication date
+`webUrl` – article link
+`bodyText` – full article text

 The raw dataset was saved as:
-data/raw/guardian_articles.csv
+`data/raw/guardian_articles.csv`

+#### _Text preprocessing_

 Our preprocessing pipeline of the articles consisted of three main parts

-1. Tokenization, splitting article text into individual word tokens
+1. **Tokenization** - splitting article text into individual word tokens
-2. Normalization, converting the tokens to lowercase to ensure consistency and matching with the sentiment lexicon.
+2. **Normalization** - converting the tokens to lowercase to ensure consistency and matching with the sentiment lexicon.
-3. Filtering, removing punctuation.
+3. **Filtering** - removing punctuation.

+#### _Scoring_

-We matched the cleaned tokens with the hedenometer, which contains English words rated on a happiness scale from 1 (least happy) to 9 (most happy).
+We matched the cleaned tokens with the **labMT hedenometer**, which contains English words rated on a happiness scale from **1 (least happy) to 9 (most happy)**.

 Each of the 900 articles' emotional tone was estimated with the hedonomenter and matched with their corresponding labMT happiness scores.
-To receive an average happiness score, we took the mean of the happiness value of all matched tokens.
+To receive an **average happiness score**, we took the mean of the happiness value of all matched tokens.
 This way we were able to produce a document level happiness score, which reveals the emotional tone of the article.

+#### _Statistical Analyssis and Visualisation_

 To find differences in emotional tones across our sections, we applied visualization and statistical techniques to our project.
-We used a histogram distribution to show frequency of happiness values.
-A violin plot is used to compare distribution shape and density.
-Time-series visualization is to explore differences over publication dates.
-Bootstrap resampling enables estimating uncertainty in the mean happiness scores by section.
-Through Confidence interval comparison we evaluated differences between section means and finally we identified words with the largest impact on happiness scores.
+We used various visualisation and statistical techniques:

+- **Histogram** distributions to show frequency of happiness values,
+- **Violoin plots** to compared distribution shape and densities,
+- **Time-series visualisation** to explore differences over publication dates,
+- **Bootstrap resampling** to estimate uncertainty in mean happinesss scores,
+- **Confidence interval comparisons** to evaluate differences between section means,
+- **Word contribution analysis** to identify words with the largest impact on happiness scores.

+#### _Comparison with labMT Dataset_

-The distribution of happiness scores in the dataset between the Guardian and the original labMT lexicon distribution were compared by using histograms and violin plots.
+The distribution of happiness scores in the dataset between the Guardian and the original **labMT lexicon** distribution were compared by using _histograms_ and _violin plots_.
 This comparison helps contextualize how the emotional tone of Guardian articles relates to the baseline sentiment distribution of the lexicon.

-All scripts used for this project and data collection are located in the src / directory.
+All scripts used for this project and data collection are located in the `src/` directory.
 Our project is designed to run within a Python virtual environment.
-Running the script src/fetch_guardian.py reproduces the article collection process through the used Guardian API.
+Running the script `src/fetch_guardian.py` reproduces the article collection process through the used Guardian API.

 ## Dataset